-Acce ptable Solutions Perf Performance Criteria A1 Site coverage must not exceed 20%.
+Acceptable Solutions Performance Criteria A1 Site coverage must not exceed 20%.
 P1 Site coverage must have regard to: a) the size of the site; and b) existing buildings and any constraints imposed by existing development or the features of the site; and c) the site coverage of adjacent properties; and d) the effect of the visual bulk of the building and whether it respects the landscape character; and e) the capacity of the site to absorb runoff; and f) the landscape character of the area and the need to remove vegetation to accommodate development, and; g) the local area objectives, if any.
 A2 Building height must not exceed 8m.
-P2 Building height must be appropriate to the site and the streetscape having regard to the: a) effect of the slope on the height of the building; and b) the character of the surrounding landscape and height of adjoining buildings; and c) amenity of adjoining dwellings from unreasonable impacts of overshadowing and overlooking.
-A3 Buildings must be set back a minimum distance of 20m from a frontage.
-P3 Building frontage setbacks must have regard to: a) the prevailing setbacks of existing buildings on nearby lots and pattern of development in the surrounding area; and b) the visual impact of the building when viewed from the road; and c) retention of vegetation within the front setback; and d) consistency with the local area objectives, if any.
-A4 a) Buildings must be set back a minimum of: 20m to side and rear boundaries; and P4 a) Buildings must be sited so that side and rear setbacks: protect the amenity of adjoining b) 200m to the Rural Resource Zone where a sensitive use is proposed. dwellings by providing separation that is consistent with the character of the surrounding area having regard to the: impact on the amenity and privacy of habitable room windows and private open space; and impact on the solar access of habitable room windows and private open space; and iii) locations of existing buildings and private open space areas; and iv) size and proportions of the lot; and v) extent to which the slope, retaining walls, fences or existing vegetation screening reduce or increase the impact of the proposed variation; and vi) local area objectives, if any; and b) protect agricultural uses on adjoining lots from constraints.
+P2 Building height must be appropriate to the site and the streetscape having regard to the: a) effect of the slope on the height of the building; and b) the character of the surrounding landscape and height of adjoining buildings; and c) amenity of adjoining dwellings from unreasonable impacts of overshadowing and overlooking. А3 Buildings must be set back a minimum distance of 20m from a frontage. Р3 Building frontage setbacks must have regard to: a) the prevailing setbacks of existing buildings on nearby lots and pattern of development in the surrounding area; and b) the visual impact of the building when viewed from the road; and c) retention of vegetation within the front setback; and d) consistency with the local area objectives, if any.
+A4 Buildings must be set back a minimum of: P4 Buildings must be sited so that side and a) 20m to side and rear boundaries; and rear setbacks: b) 200m to the Rural Resource Zone where a sensitive use is proposed. a) protect the amenity of adjoining dwellings by providing separation that is consistent with the character of the surrounding area having regard to the: i) impact on the amenity and privacy of habitable room windows and private open space; and ii) impact on the solar access of habitable room windows and private open space; and iii) locations of existing buildings and private open space areas; and iv) size and proportions of the lot; and extent to which the slope, retaining walls, fences or existing vegetation screening reduce or increase the impact of the proposed variation; and vi) local area objectives, if any; and b) protect agricultural uses on adjoining lots from constraints.
 A5 The development is for permitted or no permit required uses.
 P5 Development must not be obtrusive and must complement the character of the surrounding area having regard to: a) landscaping; and b) building form and materials; and c) local area objectives, if any.
 A6 The combined gross floor area of all outbuildings on a lot must not exceed 81m2 and a maximum height of 5m.
 P6 Outbuildings must be designed and sited so that there will not be unacceptable loss of sunlight or privacy to adjoining residential lots or adverse effects on the amenity of the locality.
-13.4.
-2 Subdivision 1 a) Provides for appropriate wastewater disposal, and stormwater management in consideration of the characteristics or constraints of the land; and